microsoft/ignite-learning-paths-training-aiml/aiml40/README.md

 The experiment will take quite a long time to run, because different algorithms will be investigated.
 If showing a demo, it would make sense to run this in advance and just show the results.
 To show the results, go to **Experiments** tab in the [Azure ML Portal](http://ml.azure.com), and select the experiment you have executed.

-### Demo 3: Using Azure ML Workspace with Python SDK
+## **Demo 3:** Using the Azure ML Service with AzureML Python SDK

-> 💡 You must have completed the [environment setup](https://github.com/microsoft/ignite-learning-paths-training-aiml/tree/master/aiml40#starting-fast) before attempting to do the demo.

 In this demo, we will run custom Python code that uses the Python Azure ML SDK to train, optimize and use the custom Aspect Based Sentiment Analysis (ABSA) model.

-All of the instructions for this part of the demo are located in the Jupyter Notebook itself.
-Use one of the methods described above to run the Notebook (in Azure Notebooks, or locally), and follow instructions there.
+In order to build and run this demo, we recommend following the steps below:
+* First follow all instructions from the [Demo 3 Readme file](absa/readme.md)
+* This will setup the demo environment needed to run the full final section of the session (Building an Aspect Based Sentiment Analysis model using Azure Machine Learning).
+There are 3 files this setup will walk you through:
+    * [setup.ipynb](absa/notebooks/setup.ipynb) - this will setup the full environment, all dependencies and all datasets and infrastructure needed to run the code
+    * [absa.ipynb](absa/notebooks/absa.ipynb) - this will take you through training and evaluating and deploying an initial ABSA model.
+    * [absa-hyperdrive.ipynb](absa/notebooks/absa-hyperdrive.ipynb) - this will take you through applying hyperparameter tuning your ABSA model.

+#### **To get started with ABSA demo - [go here](absa/readme.md)**

 ## Tear Down